 To enable encrypted connections, your MySQL distribution must be built with SSL support, as described in Configuring SSL Library Support.
 In addition, several configuration parameters are available to indicate whether to use encrypted connections, and to specify the appropriate certificate and key files.
 This section provides general guidance about configuring the server and clients for encrypted connections:

-Between master and slave replication servers.
+Between source and replica servers.
 See Setting Up Replication to Use Encrypted Connections.

 By client programs that are based on the MySQL C API.
-See C API Support for Encrypted Connections.
+See Support for Encrypted Connections.

 If the server is compiled against OpenSSL, clients from MySQL 5.6 versions older than 5.6.17 are not able to connect to the server using encrypted connections if the client library is compiled using yaSSL.
 Either use a client and server compiled using the same SSL package, or upgrade to clients compiled against a client library version from MySQL 5.6.17 or higher.

 Instructions for creating any required certificate and key files are available in Section 5.3, “Creating SSL and RSA Certificates and Keys”.

 These system variables on the server side specify the certificate and key files the server uses when permitting clients to establish encrypted connections:

 ssl_cert: The path name of the server public key certificate file.
 This certificate can be sent to the client and authenticated against the CA certificate that it has.